 A Closing Date is a day and time, set by the seller’s estate agent, by which time the seller’s agent must have received an offer from anyone who wishes to submit an offer on that property.
 Most often, buyers’ solicitors will fax the offer prior to the time of the closing date, on the day of the closing date.

 Sellers’ estate agents or solicitor/estate agents will advise their clients to set a Closing Date when multiple potential buyers are interested in buying their property.
-The seller’s estate agent will know that there are multiple parties interested in purchasing the property because they have received multiple offers or multiple Notes of Interest, see: http://www.mov8realestate.com/blog/item/88-what-is-a-note-of-interest-or-noting-interest-in-scottish-property?-how-do-i-note-interest-in-a-property?.html.
+The seller’s estate agent will know that there are multiple parties interested in purchasing the property because they have received multiple offers or multiple Notes of Interest.

 The seller isn’t obliged to accept any of the offers that they receive at a Closing Date and isn’t obliged to accept the highest or ‘best’ offer on the table either.
 They can still choose which offer they like the best.

 For solicitor/estate agents, Closing Dates are regulated by Law Society of Scotland guidelines.
 These restate the fact that, at a closing date, the seller is not obliged to accept any offer or indeed to accept the highest offer.
 However, they say that if the seller’s solicitor/estate agent enters into negotiations with any parties ‘with a view to concluding a bargain’ with that potential buyer, they cannot then enter into negotiations with another potential buyer until all negotiations are at an end on the original offer.
-If the seller insists on them doing that, they have to withdraw from acting for the seller.
+If the seller insists on entering into negotiations with another potential buyer, the solicitor/estate agent has to withdraw from acting for the seller.

 Just as with Notes of Interest, non-solicitor estate agents are obviously not bound by these Law Society of Scotland guidelines.